 |Location||One Bed Rent (City Centre)||Three Bed Rent (City Centre)|

-The rent prices are very variable depending on the location, condition, how new and modern the apartment is.
-Therefore you can be lucky and get a house for a relatively low price or you will be overpaying.
+The rent prices vary depending on the location, condition, and how new and modern the apartment is.
+Therefore, you can be lucky and get a house for a relatively low price, or you will be overpaying.

 Be aware that most accommodation comes unfurnished – which sometimes even excludes light fittings.
-You might want to look up for furniture ahead on time on the resources such as eBay Kleinanzeigen.
+You might want to look up furniture ahead of time on the resources such as eBay Kleinanzeigen.

 Keep in mind that in Germany, you would need to pay a security deposit together with your first-month rent.
-In many cases that could 3,000 – 5,000 EUR, so be prepared.
+In many cases, that could be 3,000 – 5,000 EUR, so be prepared.

-In case of a shared apartment, a deposit isn’t always necessary, but if required you will pay 1 or 2 monthly rents and first-month rent as well.
-Cost breakdown would be: monthly rent 400 EUR, deposit 2*400 EUR.
+In the case of a shared apartment, a deposit isn’t always necessary, but if required, you will pay 1 or 2 monthly rents and first-month rent as well.
+Cost breakdown would be monthly rent 400 EUR, deposit 2*400 EUR.

-Shared apartments very common housing way in Germany, not only for students but also for working adults.
-You will have your room and shared the kitchen, living room, and bathrooms with your flatmates.
+Shared apartments are a very common housing way in Germany, not only for students but also for working adults.
+You will have your room and share the kitchen, living room, and bathrooms with your flatmates.